Broken Toe and Metatarsal Fracture: symptoms & treatment options

 Most metatarsal fractures will heal without surgery, using conservative methods.
 A walking cast/boot or protective footwear may be prescribed to keep the bones in a stable position while they heal.
 Taping or strapping may also be used for added stability and support.

-Jones Fracture: Fracture of the fifth metatarsal
+Jones Fracture: fracture of the fifth metatarsal

 Why UFAI is your Best Choice for Foot and Ankle Care